zfox23/colorSortedImageGrid/README.md

     - The script's default behavior is to sort your images by color in row-major order, creating a square output image.
 - Run `node index.js -h` to see all possible command line arguments.

+## A few notes
+- I've left some test images inside `./images/test/` of various colors and sizes which you can use to test out the script.
+    - Try running `node index.js -i "./images/test"`

 Enjoy! 💖